Find Affordable College Courses

 Full Communication & Journalism (Other) at Middle Georgia State University Report

-With a ranking of #8, Tennessee Technological University did quite well on this year’s most popular schools for communication and journalism (other) students working on their bachelor’s degree.
-Located in the town of Cookeville, Tennessee Tech University is a public school with a moderately-sized student population.
+Tennessee Technological University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree communication and journalism (other) programs.
+Located in the remote town of Cookeville, Tennessee Tech University is a public school with a moderately-sized student population.

 Women make up 48% of the other communications majors at the school.